mulesoft/pdk-custom-policy-examples/spike-control/README.md

         delay: 500
 ```

-3. Place `registration.yaml` in `playground/config`.
+3. Configure a Flex Gateway instance to debug the policy by placing a `registration.yaml` file in `playground/config`.

-4. Run the gateway:
+4. Run the `run` command to start the Flex Gateway instance:

 ```shell
 make run
 ```

-5. Send requests to the Flex Gateway.
+5. Send requests to the Flex Gateway:

 ```shell
 curl -i "http://localhost:8081"